About MacKay United Church

 Initially, New Edinburgh residents travelled to St. Andrew’s in the centre of Ottawa for worship and the earliest record of Church activities in New Edinburgh is Thomas McKay teaching Sunday School in a hall at the corner of Alexander and Charles Streets in 1845.

-About the United Church of Canada
+A Congregation of the United Church of Canada

 The United Church of Canada is a church with a rich, progressive, and continuing history of welcoming all in the name of Christ.